Raian010/Automative/README.md

 -Inside details page we can see an add to cart button that will add out selected cart to MyCart page.

 -Register page is there if we are not registered and those who are already registered can go to login page and sign in.

+-There is our services and frequently asked questions section in hompage,that will tell more about us.